 The spending signal

-Gartner predicts that AI governance spending will reach $492 million in 2026 and surpass one billion dollars by 2030.
-That trajectory is not driven by enthusiasm.
-It is driven by the recognition that ungoverned AI infrastructure is an enterprise liability that grows with every tool adopted, every dataset exposed, and every regulation enacted.
-Organisations that invest in governance now are not spending money on compliance.
-They are buying visibility into an infrastructure that already exists, already processes their data, and already makes decisions — with or without their knowledge.
+Gartner forecasts that spending on AI governance platforms will reach $492 million in 2026 and pass one billion dollars by 2030, as fragmented AI regulation extends to three-quarters of the world's economies.
+That trajectory is not enthusiasm.
+It is the market pricing in a liability that grows with every tool adopted, every dataset exposed, and every regulation enacted.
+Gartner's own survey work suggests the spend pays for itself in control rather than paperwork: organisations that deploy governance platforms are several times more likely to rate their governance as highly effective than those that do not.
+Buying governance is not buying compliance theatre.
+It is buying visibility into an infrastructure that already exists, already processes your data, and already shapes decisions — with or without your sign-off.

 Shadow AI is not a future risk.
 It is a present condition.
-The question is not whether your organisation has it — at a 65 per cent adoption rate, the probability is overwhelming.
-The question is whether you can see it, govern it, and manage the risk before a breach, a regulatory inquiry, or a competitive intelligence leak makes the invisible suddenly, painfully visible.
+With nearly half of generative-AI use running through personal accounts, the question is not whether your organisation has it.
+The question is whether you can see it, govern it, and manage the exposure before a breach, a regulatory inquiry, or a leaked piece of competitive intelligence makes the invisible suddenly, painfully visible.

-Map your shadow AI exposure in a Fit Call.
-We conduct a structured shadow AI assessment — identifying ungoverned tools, classifying data exposure, and designing the three-category governance response tailored to your organisation's risk profile.
-No generic frameworks.
-A governance architecture that reflects what your people actually use, with what data, and at what risk.
-Book a Fit Call →
+A Fit Call maps your shadow AI exposure — the ungoverned tools, the data flowing into them, and a three-category response tailored to your risk — before a breach or a regulator makes that exposure visible for you.
+No generic framework.
+A governance architecture built around what your people actually use, with what data, and at what risk.